Chocolate Tuxedo Cake Recipe (Easy & Stunning!)

 Getting Ahead: Your Time-Saving Strategy

 This elegant cake is perfect for make-ahead entertaining, which is honestly one of my favorite aspects.
-I often bake the cake layers on Friday evening and complete the assembly Saturday morning.
+I often bake the three cake layers on Friday evening and complete the assembly Saturday morning.
 The chocolate cake layers freeze beautifully for up to one month when wrapped tightly in plastic wrap and aluminum foil.
 Both mousses can be prepared up to three days in advance and stored covered in the refrigerator.

 Once assembled, the entire cake stays fresh in the refrigerator for up to four days.
 For longer storage, I wrap the completed cake carefully and freeze it for up to six weeks.
 Just remember to thaw it overnight in the refrigerator before serving – this maintains the perfect texture of all the components.